esmeq01/Corner-Grocer/README.md

 ﻿# Corner-Grocer
-%I was tasked with developing an item-tracking program for Corner Grocer.
+I was tasked with developing an item-tracking program for Corner Grocer.
 They outlined specific features to enhance the program's performance and functionality, requiring careful consideration of its structure.

 To ensure maintainability and reusability, I organized my code into separate files.
 The `GroceryItem` class file contains the data structures, along with their getters and constructors.
 In contrast, the data processing code resides in the `Source` class.